dtolnay/quote/README.md

 Procedural macros in Rust receive a stream of tokens as input, execute arbitrary Rust code to determine how to manipulate those tokens, and produce a stream of tokens to hand back to the compiler to compile into the caller's crate.
-Quasi-quoting is a solution to one piece of that -- producing tokens to return to the compiler.
+Quasi-quoting is a solution to one piece of that &mdash; producing tokens to return to the compiler.

 The idea of quasi-quoting is that we write *code* that we treat as *data*.
 Within the `quote!` macro, we can write what looks like code to our text editor